Deception Tip 89:

-Remember we have tips against that such as getting them to recite the story backwards because if they do that, they’ve rehearsed it only forward.
-Just like if I ask you to say the alphabet backwards, unless you’ve practiced, you’re really not going to know how to do that.
+Remember we have tips against that such as getting them to recite the story backward because if they do that, they’ve rehearsed it only forward.
+Just like if I ask you to say the alphabet backward unless you’ve practiced, you’re really not going to know how to do that.
 You may get a few letters but you’re not going to get a lot of them.

 Hey guys, my name is Spencer Coffman, thank you for watching the deception tips videos.
 They’re all about teaching you how to read people and detect deception so that you will be able to tell if someone is lying to you.
 Today we’re going to talk about a cool tip that is related to speech and voice.
 It is something that people do when they’re lying, it’s a way of speech, it’s a speech pattern that they display.

 It’s really something that you need to pay attention to, it’s something you may have heard a lot and you don’t know what it is.
 Now that we’ll point it out and you’ll be aware of it, you’re going to recognize it a lot more when you are engaging in everyday conversations.
 So, here it is, this is Deception Tip number 89.
 Liars often forego the use of regulators, meaning they talk without restraint, interrupt, miss punctuation, and generally disobey the rules of conversation.

 There is a lot in this tip but it’s really simple, basically, they skip regulators.
 Regulators are the things in conversation that dictate how we converse, it’s how we understand things such as rising at the end of a question or pausing where a comma is, stopping at a period, things like that.
 It’s allowing other people to speak when they seem to take a breath when you’re in conversation rather than talking over them.